Park’s curriculum produces independent, resourceful, and rigorous thinkers who succeed in mathematics.

 The program begins with an intensive focus on applications of fractions, decimals, and percents, and moves into concepts and interrelationships among arithmetic, geometry, algebra, probability, statistics, programming, trigonometry, and spreadsheets.

 Traditional content of algebra, geometry, trigonometry, and pre-calculus is covered.
-Students then choose from an array of electives such as Calculus, Advanced Calculus, Complex Analysis, Abstract Algebra, Linear Algebra, and Topology and Knot Theory.
-Other offerings include Statistics, Functions and Calculus, and Discrete Mathematics.
+Students then choose from an array of electives such as Calculus, Advanced Calculus, Statistics, or Discrete Mathematics.
+Other electives vary from year to year and may include Abstract Algebra, Linear Algebra, Mathematical Modeling, or Topology and Knot Theory.

 The emphasis on small group work provides flexibility to accommodate different paces and support higher levels of mastery.
-The Lower School math coordinator and faculty members provide specific targeted enrichment that leads to higher order problem solving and collaborative thinking.
+The Lower School learning resource teacher and faculty members provide specific targeted enrichment that leads to higher order problem solving and collaborative thinking.
 In addition, after-school clubs, such as Puzzles and Problem Solving, Destination Imagination, and First Lego League enable students to explore math concepts that further augment their classroom experiences.

 Extensions provide opportunities for a faster pace or greater depth in exploring topics.
 Students are clustered by ability in sixth grade and grouped in seventh and eighth grades according to their facility with abstract concepts and demonstrated work habits.
 Extension work challenges students and varies the curriculum as needed to accommodate advanced students.